lakshgupta/lakshgupta.github.io/_posts/2015-06-12-VectorRepresentationofWords.markdown

 <h2 class="section-heading">Word-Word Matrix</h2>

-In this case, we build a co-occurance matrix where both columns and rows represent words from the vocabulary.
-The benefit of building this matrix is that the co-occurance value of the words which are highly likely to come together in a sentence will always be high as compared to the words which rarely come together.
+In this case, we build a co-occurence matrix where both columns and rows represent words from the vocabulary.
+The benefit of building this matrix is that the co-occurence value of the words which are highly likely to come together in a sentence will always be high as compared to the words which rarely come together.
 Hence we should be fine once we have a descent sized dataset or say documents.
 Also, the size of the matrix dependent now on the size of the vocabulary, $$R^{\left\|VxV\right\|}$$.

 The beauty of the last two approaches is that we can further apply [Singular-Value-Decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) (SVD) on the matrix and further reduce the dimentionality.
 Let us see an example on the Word-Word matrix.
 Consider our data to have the following 3 sentence: